ManLikeTeetos/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile : Display content of a file
-3-twofiles : Display content of two files at once 4-lastlines : Display last ten lines of a file
+3-twofiles : Display content of two files at once 4-lastlines : Display last ten lines of a file 5-firstlines : Display first ten lines of a file